Back to news

 Strategy 1: Container-Based Isolation

-Docker containers are the most common way teams sandbox agents.
+Docker containers are the most common way teams sandbox agents (opens in a new tab).
 Each agent runs in its own container with restricted filesystem mounts, network policies, and resource limits.

 # Agent sandbox container